 The operation of a state retirement system is overseen by a retirement system director or administrator and other professional staff.
 Some of the operations functions are described briefly below:

-Accounting and reporting: Staff are responsible for ensuring that plan financial information is collected and produced in accordance with industry standards;
+Accounting and reporting: Staff is responsible for ensuring plan financial information is collected and produced following industry standards;

-Audit: Staff are responsible for making sure that internal policies and procedures, as well as external regulations, are followed.
+Audit: Staff enforces internal policies and procedures, as well as external regulations.

-Benefits distribution: Staff verify and calculate benefits, and distribute payments to retirees and survivors.
+Benefits distribution: Staff verifies and calculates benefits, and distribute payments to retirees and survivors.

-Information technology: Staff develop and maintain computer and software systems that aid in record-keeping, communications, and benefits distribution.
+Information technology: Staff develops and maintains computer and software systems that aid in record-keeping, communications, and benefits distribution.

-Membership: Staff are responsible for enrolling new members in the retirement system and updating and maintaining member records throughout their career with the participating entity.
+Membership: Staff is responsible for enrolling new members in the retirement system and updating and maintaining member records throughout their career with the participating entity.

-Retirement programs for charter school employees: States differ with respect to their inclusion of charter school employees in the state retirement system.
-In some states it is mandatory that these employees participate in the state system while in other states it is available as an elective option.
+Retirement programs for charter school employees: States differ concerning their inclusion of charter school employees in the state retirement system.
+In some states, these employees must participate in the state system while in other states it is available as an elective option.

 Forfeiture of Retirement Benefits: Some states stipulate certain conditions that may lead to the forfeiture of pension benefits for a covered employee.
-In some cases the conditions are established in statute, and in other cases the retirement system board has authorized discretion with respect to forfeiture.
-Some states have no laws or policies governing forfeiture of benefits.
+In some cases, the conditions are established in statute, and in other cases, the retirement system board has authorized discretion concerning forfeiture.
+Some states have no laws or policies governing the forfeiture of benefits.